jmgurvitch/art-of-data/_posts/2021-11-8-research-meta-analysis.md

 4. What datasets does this study reference or use?
 Are these datasets available to the public?

+To sort the participants into nicotine-containing e-cigarette, nicotine patch, and placebo e-cigarette cohorts, the researchers used computerized block randomization, a tool that, according to stastician Martin Bland, "reduces opportunities for bias and confounding in experimental designs, and leads to treatment groups which are random samples of the population sampled, thus helping to meet assumptions of subsequent statistical analysis" (Bland 2000).
+Additionally, the study's data collectors received no information about a given participant's treatment regimen.
+As a result, data was collected in a manner that minimized unconscious biases--a desire to produce significant results--as much as possible.

 5. Why are they interested in this data?